dmitry-backend/dmitry-backend/README.md

 Before software development, I spent **16 years in psychology and coaching**, which helped me develop:

 - Strong communication and problem-solving skills
-- Reliability in team environments
+- Reliability in team environments and more..

 ## 📫 Contact
 - GitHub: https://github.com/dmitry-backend